-In March 2022, PSHI completed a mandatory tender offer for common shares of the Parent Company after acquiring controlling interest in Devoncourt Estates, Inc. and Lakeland Village Holdings, Inc. (which collectively held 14.43% of the common shares of the Parent Company) thereby bringing its total direct and indirect shareholdings in the Parent Company to 54.75%.
+In March 2022, PSHI completed a mandatory tender offer after acquiring the controlling interest of Devoncourt Estates, Inc. and Lakeland Village Holdings, Inc. (collectively holding 14.43% shares of the Parent Company) and bringing its total direct and indirect shareholdings with the Parent Company to 54.75%.

-In February 2023, the Parent Company acquired Asia Alliance Mining Resources Corporation, a mining company which has interests, by virtue of a Notice of Award issued by the Philippine Mining Development Corporation as the highest bidder for the Joint Operating Agreement over copper mines and mining claims covering 20,237 hectares, situated in the Municipalities of Mabini, Maco and Maragusan, Davao de Oro (Project Area) covered by the North Davao Mining Corporation application FTAA-XI-14.
-Based on the Area Status and Clearance dated 10 February 2022 issued by the Department of Environment and Natural Resources Region XI, the Project Area has been amended to 19,135.12 hectares.
+In February 2023, the Parent Company acquired Asia Alliance Mining Resources Corporation, a mining company which has interests, by virtue of a Notice of Award issued by the Philippine Mining Development Corporation as the highest bidder for the Joint Operating Agreement over copper mines and mining claims covering 20,237 hectares, situated in the Municipalities of Mabini, Maco and Maragusan, Davao de Oro covered by the North Davao Mining Corporation application FTAA-XI-14.
+Based on the Area Status and Clearance dated 10 February 2022 issued by the Department of Environment and Natural Resources Region XI, the mining claims area has been amended to 19,135.12 hectares.